h5law/cursorsort/README.md

 1. If the element at the first cursor is greater than the element at the second cursor **and** the first cursor is smaller than the second or vice versa
    a.
-The first element is smaller but the first cursor is bigger
+The first element is smaller but the first cursor is larger

 1. Assuming step 3 is true Swap the elements at the first and last cursor and the cursors themselves, otherwise do nothing.

-1. If the first counter is less than the second counter incremenet it, otherwise decrement it.
+1. If the first counter is less than the second counter increment it, otherwise decrement it.

-1. This correctly places a pivot element and from the cursors (now euqual) we recursively call the function on the left and right halves of the array.
+1. This correctly places a pivot element and from the cursors (now equal) we recursively call the function on the left and right halves of the array.

 ## Installation